sauce-archives/help/docs/tools/appium/continuous-integration/jenkins_gradle.md

 The first thing you will have to do is check the box next to the "This build is parameterized" label.
 A new button, "Add label", will appear.
 Select it and click on the option that reads "String parameter".
 This will be the field in which you input the value of your TestObject API key when you launch your test through Jenkins, so you will have to name it "TESTOBJECT_API_KEY" (or whatever other name you have specified in step 1) and give it the API key of the app you want to test as a value.

-You will have to repeat this step for the other two capabilities as well.
-The second one will have "TESTOBJECT_APP_ID" as a name and the ID of the app version you want to test as a value, while the third one will be named "TESTOBJECT_DEVICE" and will have the name of the device(s) you want to test on as a value.
+You will have to repeat this step for the "TESTOBJECT_DEVICE" capability, which will contain the name of the device(s) you want to test on as a value.

 ![Defining repository](/img/guides/jenkins_gradle_suite/git_repo.png)

-After that is done, scroll down to the "Source code management" section, select "Git" and enter the URL of the repository where your test is being hosted.
+After that is done, scroll down to the "Source code management" section, select "Git" and enter the URL of the repository where your test script is being hosted.

 ![Defining build](/img/guides/jenkins_gradle_suite/build.png)

 Next, scroll down to the "Build" section, click "Add build step" and select "Invoke Gradle script".
-Here are two scinarios, implement the one that works for you:
+Here you have two options, and are free to implement the one that works for you:

 + select the "Invoke Gradle" option and make sure you do Not select the "(defaut)" one which has brackets, but you select instead the "default" one without brackets or another version you have.